Creating and Running a Webman Project in ServBay

 Installing Webman

-Verify Composer is Available
+Verify Composer Is Available

 bashcomposer --version

-Navigate to ServBay Web Directory
+Navigate to the ServBay Website Directory

 bashcd /Applications/ServBay/www

-1Create a Webman Project Using Composer
+1Create a Webman Project with Composer

 Use the Composer